peeter3/unity/sermons/lent/2016_lords_prayer/2016-02-10-introduction-Ps-30_5.md

 <center>HIS ANGER IS BUT FOR A MOMENT, AND HIS FAVOR IS FOR A LIFETIME.</center>

 1. If you say only the words “our Father,” almost everyone knows what follows.
-    1. These may be the best-known words in the English language.
     2. You could just as well say, “my Father,” but everyone knows “our Father.”
     3. The next thing everyone knows about “our Father” is that He's in heaven.
         1. Want to forget about the father in hell.